-After graduating (barely) from high school, I was drifting from job to job when I was recruited into joining the U.S. Navy.
-I believe being in the Navy saved my life, as I was traveling down a pretty risky path.
-I spent my next 22 years serving my country, seeing the world, and creating deep and lasting friendships.
-I felt so lucky to be a part of the largest diverse family in the world.
-At the same time, my 22 years in the Navy was also sometimes very painful, causing me to hide, not only in my personal life, but also behind the insignias of my rank and uniform.
+I was 18 years-old, in my hometown of Prescott, Arizona, and drifting from job to job when I was recruited into joining the U.S. Navy.
+I believe being in the Navy saved my life, as I was traveling down a pretty risky path of addiction and self-defeating behavior.
+I felt so lucky to be a part of the largest diverse family in the world and I spent my next 22 years serving my country, seeing the world, and creating deep and lasting friendships.

 With a desire to make a lasting difference, I dove into advanced studies of the human psyche, learning more about emotional, subconscious, and mind/body-related issues.
-I got a Bachelors and Masters in Psychology (Counseling), and became a certified Advanced Holistic Coach.
+I received a Bachelors and Masters in Psychology (Counseling), and became a certified Advanced Holistic Coach.
 I also spent 18 months serving in a veterans treatment center as a therapist intern, directly working with homeless and addicted veterans (one of the biggest honors of my life).

-As an Emotional Holistic Coach allows me to help others help themselves in a way that creates insightful, true and purposeful change.
-I fully believe that we all have the power within us to create the world we want, but it has to start with each of us discovering and loving the things that we don’t understand about ourselves.
-Then and only then can we learn to practice non-judgment, acceptance and compassion for others.
+As an Emotional Holistic Coach, I’m fortunate that the Universe allows me to help others help themselves in a way that creates insightful, true and purposeful change.
+I fully believe that we all have the power within us to create the world we want, but it has to start with each of us discovering and loving the things that we hide about ourselves.
+Then and only then can we learn to practice non-judgment, acceptance and compassion for ourselves and others.

 I remain fascinated with the human experience and am very grateful for the amazing life I share in California with my partner and our spiritual sidekicks (our dogs 🐶), Paco & Toby.

 To contact me or to schedule an appointment, please click here.

 If you would like to purchase a session go here